mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 09 June 2025

-- The average temperature today is 18.17˚C,
+- The average temperature today is 17.47˚C,
-- With highs of 19.43˚C and lows of 17.19˚C,
+- With highs of 18.25˚C and lows of 17.05˚C,
-- It may feel like 17.5˚C with scattered clouds
+- It may feel like 16.89˚C with few clouds
-- The wind speed is 4.92m/s and visibility is 10000m
+- The wind speed is 5.14m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 56%
+- The pressure is 1019hPa and humidity is 62%
 - The sun will rise at 03:49 and set at 20:25

 <!-- weather_marker ends -->